Topic

 Operating PhilosophyFeb 2026 · 6m

 Anyone can paint a future.
-The job is closing the gap between the vision and the shipped thing, and owning the result either way.
-Here's what that takes.
+The actual job is closing the gap between the vision and the shipped thing, then owning the result either way.

 Read